lyannacas/lyannacas/README.md

 <p align="justify">Junior Front-end Developer from Brazil, graduating at System Analysis and Development.
 Aspiring Data Scientist.
 <br>
 <br>
- I like to explore many possibilities, but I always have my feet on the ground.
-Some of my interests are cyber security, game development and research in whatever topic sparks my curiosity.</p>
+ I enjoy exploring many possibilities, but I keep my feet on the ground.
+Some areas within IT that peak my interest, besides data science, are cyber security and game development.
+I also like to research whatever topic sparks my curiosity.
+My hobbies are learning, music and puzzles.</p>

 <h3 align="left">You can also find me at</h3>